sebkopal/fri_server-mc/README.md

 - [ ] Update Fabric server from 1.20.2 to 1.20.4
 	- [X] Prepare mods for next version
 	- [X] Prepare resourcepacks for next version
-- [ ] Upload modpack on Modrinth and have it approved by Modrinth staff
+- [X] Upload modpack on Modrinth and have it approved by Modrinth staff
-	- [ ] Link custom updated mods, add credits for VanillaTweaks
+	- [X] Link custom updated mods, add credits for VanillaTweaks
-       - If specific resourcepack gets rejected again, upload it on Discord server for players
 - [ ] Properly test it on test server to catch bugs before changing it on main server

 # Issues
-- [ ] Fix chat timer to not display hours 2x
+- [X] Fix chat timer to not display hours 2x
 - [ ] Update mod [Better Beacon Placement](https://modrinth.com/mod/better-beacon-placement) to support 5th and 6th rows for [Beacon Overhaul Reloaded](https://modrinth.com/mod/beacon-overhaul-reloaded)

 # TODO